 Thaipusam: This Hindu festival in January is not for the faint of heart.
 As a tribute to Lord Subramanium, a procession of followers can be seen carrying spiked alters that actually pierce their bodies.
 Witnessing this is definitely a memorable experience, but might also make you feel a little squeamish!

 Transportation: The transport from one place to the next is fairly easy in Cambodia and is quite efficient.
-We recommend downloading the Skyscanner App and using BookAway or 12Go website to view bus, boat, and train schedules ahead of time.
+We recommend using BookAway or 12Go website to view bus, boat, and train schedules ahead of time.

 Malaysia Trip Planning